 - Limit the maximum cap of each investor’s holdings.

-- Other requirements.
+- Potentially other requirements.

 Current blockchain-based protocols lack an effective governance mechanism that ensures token transfers comply with these requirements.